The Newcomers (TV series): Production

-The show was recorded principally in the BBC's West London studios, mainly Riverside 1, and also at BBC Birmingham Studios, with external scenes filmed in Haverhill, a town in South-west Suffolk, which itself expanded rapidly in the 1950s and 1960s through residents moving from London.
-The opening sequences of the first episode showed the Cooper family driving to their new home, this was actually Thaxted in Essex.
+The show was recorded principally in the BBC's West London studios, mainly Riverside 1, and also at BBC Birmingham Studios, with external scenes filmed in Haverhill, a town in southwest Suffolk, which itself expanded rapidly in the 1950s and 1960s through residents moving from London.
+The opening sequences of the first episode showed the Cooper family driving to their new home: this was actually Thaxted in Essex.
 The cast included several actors who later achieved wider fame, including Alan Browning (later seen in Coronation Street), Maggie Fitzgibbon, Judy Geeson, Jenny Agutter and Wendy Richard.
-In two episodes the group Jimmy Powell and the Five Dimensions were featured and appeared at the pub.
-(They were billed as "the New Dimensions").
-They performed their new Decca 45 'I Just Can't Get Over You'.
+In two episodes, the group Jimmy Powell and the Five Dimensions were featured and appeared at the pub (they were billed as 'the New Dimensions').
+They performed their new Decca 45 "I Just Can't Get Over You".